anxinzhou/proxy-recryption/miracl/readme.txt

 IMPORTANT!
-See UPDATE.DOC for latest changes
+See UPDATE.TXT for latest changes

+Then read FIRST.TXT

 The distribution media contains the following files